 Keep reading if you’re having problems using ponceau!
 Ponceau S is a fast, reversible protein stain often used to confirm that protein samples have successfully transferred from the gel to the membrane before a researcher moves ahead with the time-consuming process of immunoblotting.

 Staining the membrane after transfer makes it possible to quickly and easily identify any problems such as incomplete or uneven transfers, or artifacts due to the presence of air bubbles, before probing the blot with antibodies.
-In addition, staining the blot with some total protein stains can provide a standard for total protein normalization of quantitative Western blots.1
+You can use protein stains to visualize all of the protein bands on a gel or membrane.
+Staining the blot with some total protein stain can provide a standard for total protein normalization of quantitative Western blots.1

 Even though Ponceau staining is reversible, it is not compatible with fluorescent Western blot detection.
 After thorough destaining, Ponceau stain can leave an autofluorescent residue on the membrane that increases background fluorescence.